-Solution to 5 square to 4 square matchstick puzzle in 3 moves: Pattern analysis and deductive reasoning approach
+Solution to matchstick square puzzle - Move 3 matches to make 4 squares: Pattern analysis and deductive reasoning approach

 Solution stage 1: Initial Problem analysis: Observations

-Third, if a common stick is moved, 2 squares will be destroyed with at least 5 sticks not forming any side of a square.
+If a common stick is moved, 2 squares will be destroyed with at least 5 sticks not forming any side of a square making solution impossible.
 This move is thus impracticable and we won’t consider it for solution.

 Solution stage 2: Chained reasoning towards solution—conclusions

-Second: As every stick movement from a fully formed square formation destroys at least 1 square, for 3 stick movements to destroy 2 squares, it follows that 2 sticks are to be moved to destroy one and only one square without leaving any hanging stick.
+As every stick movement from a fully formed square formation destroys at least 1 square, for moving 3 sticks and destroy 2 squares, it follows that 2 sticks are to be moved to destroy one and only one square without leaving any hanging stick.

 This conclusion we identify as the focal point of the solution or key pattern identification.

-Solution Stage 3: Observation: Identification of 2 sticks to be moved from same square
+Solution Stage 3: Identification of 2 sticks to be moved from same square

-Conclusion: So, the 2 sticks belonging to same square must be two corner sticks with two remaining sides part of two independent squares.
-There are 2 such possibilities.
+The 2 sticks belonging to same square must be two corner sticks with two remaining sides part of two independent squares.

 Solution Stage 4: Final solution